U.S. flag

 Three principles guide this inquiry.
 First, the VCF strives to be fair to all claimants.
 This means that we consider both fairness to the individual claimant as well as fairness to the entire claimant population, with priority given to those who suffer from the most debilitating physical conditions.
 Second, everything we do must be faithful to the statute that authorizes our work, the VCF Act (codified at 49 USC 40101 Note, Title IV).
 And third, because we are spending public funds, we must ensure that every aspect of the award is adequately justified and documented.

 The VCF is committed to transparency about the claim review process.
 To that end, the sections below provide detailed information about how we generally evaluate and calculate compensation for non-economic and economic loss.
-Given the volume and variability of claims, and the legal requirement that the Special Master consider individual circumstances in each case, however, it is not possible to cover every potential situation in this document.
+Given the volume and variability of claims, and the legal requirement that the Special Master consider individual circumstances in each case, however, it is not possible to cover every potential situation.
 Therefore, this information should be viewed as a general guide to how the VCF implements our fundamental principles: fairness to the claimants, faithfulness to the statute, and accountability to the public, in the service of compensating demonstrable loss caused by an eligible condition.

 a.
 Compensation Review Process